developit/chime/public/api.md

 - Accept: application/json
 - Authorization: Bearer [access_token] *Optional*

-Returns the given user's last 20 comments.
-Results can be paged through using the ?offset= parameter.
-For example, ?offset=20 and so forth.
+Returns the given user's last 20 comments in reverse chronological order.
+Results can be paged through using the ?before_id=[id] parameter where the id provided is the lowest id returned in the previous response.

 ### Get User's Followers <span class="level one"></span>